 There are no shortcuts even in building your business, everything goes through processes.
 Once you’ve chosen the team structure you like, what’s next is to be ready to face the stages that your team may encounter.
 These were elaborated by psychologist Bruce Tuckman which accurately describes the stages that most teams experience.

-The forming stage at the beginning of the team where each member interacts and gets to know each other.
+The forming stage is at the beginning of the team where each member interacts and gets to know each other.
 At this stage, everyone is optimistic and positive in performing their tasks to reach the goal.
-Every team acts this way at first encounter.
+Every team acts this way at the first encounter.
 They start to share ideas and expectations which is why they are optimistic.

 The storming stage is critical in team building.
 It is through this stage that teams can begin failing or growing.
 After a couple of days or weeks of the getting-to-know stage, members start pushing boundaries and differences start to build tension.

 The conflict between members is a signal that the team is entering the storming stage.
 In this stage, the team leader’s authority is being challenged.
 This is the time where leaders should aggressively work to impose their authority and keep the team intact.

 If the team surpasses the storming stage, they come out better and more resilient and then enter the norming stage.
 After going through arguments and issues, the team acknowledges and manages their differences.

 Each member sees and appreciates the efforts and strengths of their colleagues which holds the team together stronger than when they are in the forming stage.
 The team is now stronger and more committed to achieving the team’s goal.